 Our Quick Guide Takes the Stress out of this Important Parental Responsibility

-For many people, car seats are something that they never think about until a couple weeks before their child is born.
-Then it becomes a mad scramble to figure everything out while you are already very busy.
+For many people, car seats are something that they never think about until the last few weeks before their child is born.
+Then it becomes a mad scramble to figure everything out when they are already very busy.
 We are here to take the stress out of picking a car seat, whether you start thinking about it 6 months or 6 days before your due date.

 You will need a car seat before your child is born to safely transport your newborn home from the hospital.
 Car seats will then be a way of life until your child is ready for an adult seat belt, typically starting around 8.
 There are many different types of car seats but first, let’s talk about car seats and why they are important.